 Queen Elizabeth Cruise Ship

-The new Queen Elizabeth ship was christened by the current queen of England HM Queen Elizabeth II on a very special ceremony held in Southampton on October 11, 2010.
+The new Queen Elizabeth ship was christened by Godmother the Queen of England HM Queen Elizabeth II on a very special ceremony held in Southampton on October 11, 2010.
 On its first voyage the Queen Elizabeth ship sailed to the Canaries leaving out of Southampton UK on October 12, 2010.
 Follow these links for:

 - the Queen Elizabeth cruise ship deck plans for all staterooms and facilities location